microsoft/devhome/docs/tools.md

 * Dev Home widgets use the [Adaptive Card schema](https://adaptivecards.io/explorer/) version 1.5, which is the most recent schema supported by the WinUI 3 Adaptive Card renderer.
 * There are [HostConfig](https://learn.microsoft.com/en-us/adaptive-cards/sdk/rendering-cards/uwp/host-config) files that define common styles (e.g., font family, font sizes, default spacing) and behaviors (e.g., max number of actions) for all the widgets.
 There is one for [light mode](../tools/Dashboard/DevHome.Dashboard/Assets/HostConfigLight.json) and one for [dark mode](../tools/Dashboard/DevHome.Dashboard/Assets/HostConfigDark.json).
 * Dev Home supports a custom AdaptiveElement type called [`LabelGroup`](../common/Renderers/LabelGroup.cs).
 This allows a card author to render a set of labels, each with a specified background color.
 For an example of how to use this type, please see the [GitHub Issues widget](https://github.com/microsoft/devhomegithubextension/blob/main/src/GitHubExtension/Widgets/Templates/GitHubIssuesTemplate.json).
-* When a widget is added or customized, Dev Home will show the widget in a ContentDialog, allowing for more space in which to put configuration UI.
-To signify that your widget is in this "configuration" mode, Dev Home supports the JSON field `"configuring" = true`.
-For an example of this, see [GitHubWidget](https://github.com/microsoft/devhomegithubextension/blob/main/src/GitHubExtension/Widgets/GitHubWidget.cs).